-The funding was spent in the following areas:
+The funding will be spent in the following areas:

 - Mini Youth Games competitions: £1032

 - Swimming tuition for pupils: £2431